 Sugar Substitute Is Toxic To Pets

 Xylitol is a sugar substitute commonly used in toothpastes, mouthwash, sugarless gum, certain cough medicines, children's chewable multi-vitamins and a variety of nut butters (such as peanut butter, sunflower butter; check the brand ingredients before feeding to pets).
-It also used in many baked goods and candies.
+It can also be bought in bulk to use at home in baking, coffee, smoothies, or any other food to which sugar could be added.
 This product is recommended for diabetics and those following a low-carbohydrate diet.
 However, xylitol is extremely dangerous to your dog.

 How Xylitol Can Harm Your Dog

 The effects of xylitol on your dog are immediate and can be very severe.
-Signs of toxicity can be seen in as few as 30 minutes, says the American Veterinary Medical Association.
+Signs of toxicity can be seen in as few as 30 minutes, says the Pet Poison Helpline.

-Ingestion of any small amounts of the product will cause the rapid release of insulin in dogs and result in hypoglycemia, warns Dr. David W. Reinhard, a consulting veterinarian for Nationwide pet insurance.
+Ingestion of any small amounts of the product will cause the rapid release of insulin in dogs and result in hypoglycemia.
 Hypoglycemia results in vomiting, weakness, and sometimes seizures.
-In some cases, xylitol poisoning can result in liver failure, Reinhard adds.
+In some cases, xylitol poisoning can result in liver failure.
 As little as two or three sticks of xylitol gum could be toxic to a 20-pound dog.